-Information regarding financial results is to be found on page 4, and on page 56 and onward.
-Information concerning the SAS Group's economic responsibility is to be found on page 109-112, where the SAS Group's indirect economic impact is described.
-Information regarding market shares etc is located on page 14 and 15.
+Information regarding financial results can be found on page 2, and on pages 52 and onward.
+Information concerning the SAS Group's economic responsibility is provided on pages 108-110, where the SAS Group's indirect economic impact is described.
+Information regarding market shares etc is located on page 15.